 - “Pull yourself together and get over it.”

-If you’re upset, worried or afraid, it’s understandable, but don’t unload it on the person with the addiction.
+If you’re upset, worried, or afraid, it’s understandable, but don’t unload it on the person with the addiction.
 Let our trained counselors help you.
-Speaking about your experience and expressing yourself is just as important as getting help for your son; even the darkest and most negative worries should be spoken.
+Speaking about your experience and expressing yourself is just as important as learning how to deal with a drug addict son.
 Talking to someone else helps to put things in perspective, which can be a sanity-saver at such a stressful time.
 Call Calusa Recovery now at 844-254-9664 to make the first step towards getting the professional support you and your son need to start healing.